-Two teachers out of the 73 have actually written that the children of the 21st century are like the children from the 20th, the 19th, etc. centuries!
+Two teachers have actually written that the children of the21st century are like the children from the 20th, the 19th, etc. centuries!

 The responses given are quite controversial.
 There are almost as many opinions as there are teachers responding to the questionnaire.
 This clearly demonstrates how frustrated some teachers can be with the new generations and at the same time, how well others are able to manage and achieve results.
+It is quite interesting that Finnish teachers gave only positive comments to this question.